Welcome Prospective Students!

 A: On Friday nights, there are Reform, Conservative, and Orthodox services, followed by a delicious dinner in the Hillel building.
 Following dinner, there will often be a guest professor to speak about various Jewish topics.
-During the day on Saturday, there are Orthodox services in the morning and afternoon and a communal lunch.
-After lunch, many people choose to stay at Hillel and hang out.

 Q: How does kosher food work on campus?

 A: Northwestern University provides kosher dining on the student meal plan at the centrally-located Allison Dining Hall.
 In addition, kosher sandwiches and other "grab-and-go" items are available for purchase at other campus locations.
 Northwestern Hillel provides free kosher meals for students on Shabbat and Jewish holidays throughout the academic year.

 A: Yes.
 Birthright is an organization that provides free 10-day trips to Israel.
 NU Hillel runs a trip each summer that dozens of students take advantage of every year.
 To learn more, visit freeisraeltrip.com.